We Go The Extra Distance For Our Clients

 Truck accident lawsuits are often complex and usually involve multiple parties.
 If you have been injured in an accident while in a semi-truck blind spot, you should contact a truck accident attorney who can help you file a claim.
 You may be able to receive financial compensation from the trucking company for things like medical expenses, lost wages, emotional distress, and more.

-The attorneys at Ashenden & Associates can help you stand up against big trucking companies to receive the compensation you deserve.
+The attorneys at Ashenden & Associates understand how reasonable truck accident settlements can help families and are dedicated to helping you stand up against big trucking companies to receive the compensation you deserve.
 With over 50 years of combined experience in personal injury law, you can rest easy knowing your case is in capable hands.
 Call us at 770-394-8909 or contact us online to schedule a free consultation with one of our attorneys.